whiteribbonalliance/dashboard-api/README.md

 ## Translations

-To allow translations with `Google Cloud Translation API` include the Google Cloud service account's `credentials.json` at the root of the project and set `TRANSLATIONS_ENABLED` to `True`.
+To allow translations with `Google Cloud Translation API` include the Google Cloud service account's `credentials.json` at the root of the project.
+For `Azure Translator` fill the env variable `AZURE_TRANSLATOR_KEY`.

+Set `TRANSLATIONS_ENABLED` to `True`.

 ### Back-end

-Translations occur automatically on the fly.
+Translations occur automatically on the fly when requesting campaign data with one of the supported languages.

 ### Front-end